Ahmadnadeemqasim/kinspire/README.md

 - sex
 - skills

-Please see the files located in `app/services/kinployment` for the matching system.
-Although the first version of the scoring algorithm is quite simple, the system was architected to allow easy modification and improvement as the team's understanding of business needs improved.
+The platform uses a scoring engine to generate a list of matches sorted by overall match score.
+This is utilized in the controller action `NominationsController#index`.
+The scoring engine itself can be found in the `app/services/kinployment` directory.
+All components are comprehensively unit tested.
+The system was architected in a modular fashion, to allow easy modification or replacement of matching logic as the team's understanding of business needs improved.

 ## To Run

-Please see `developer_installation.md` for detailed instructions for installing and running the platform.
+Please see `developer_installation.md` for detailed instructions on installing and running the platform.

 ## Copyright